Larrañaga Records (through 2022-23 season):

 Davidson College (Assistant Coach), 1971-76

-In his 11 seasons at the University of Miami, head coach Jim Larrañaga has led the Hurricanes to five NCAA Tournament appearances, including three trips to the Sweet 16 and the first Elite Eight berth in program history.
-He directed Miami to the ACC regular-season and tournament titles in 2012-13, a year he was named the Associated Press, Naismith, USBWA Henry Iba and Adolph Rupp National Coach of the Year.
-The winningest coach in program history, Larrañaga is a two-time ACC Coach of the Year, two-time USBWA District IV Coach of the Year and the 2013 NABC District II Coach of the Year.
+In his 12 seasons at the University of Miami, head coach Jim Larrañaga has led the Hurricanes to six NCAA Tournament appearances, including four trips to the Sweet 16.
+He has guided the Hurricanes to their first Elite Eight (2022), first Final Four (2023), first ACC Tournament title (2013) and first two ACC regular season crowns (2013 and 2023).
+Larrañaga has been named the Associated Press, Naismith, USBWA and Henry Iba National Coach of the Year, twice was both the ACC and USBWA District Coach of the Year and was the 2013 NABC District Coach of the Year.

-Miami’s 62 total road wins in the past 11 seasons are fourth-most among ACC teams during Larrañaga’s tenure and its 102 total victories away from home place fourth.
-During that same stretch, the Hurricanes are fifth in overall ACC wins (105), as well as tied for fourth in ACC road road victories (42).
+Miami’s 69 total road wins in the past 12 seasons are fourth-most among ACC teams during Larrañaga’s tenure and its 114 total victories away from home also place fourth.
+During that same stretch, the Hurricanes are fifth in overall ACC wins (120), as well as fourth in both ACC road victories (48) and ACC Tournament triumphs (13), plus sixth in ACC home wins (72).
 In the six years prior to Larrañaga’s arrival, when the ACC had only 12 teams, Miami was tied for ninth in ACC victories (36) and won just 10 total ACC road games.
+In nine of Larrañaga’s 12 years, the team has finished higher in the ACC final standings than it was picked in the preseason poll, including placing multiple spots higher on seven occasions.

-The Hurricanes have a combined 14 wins over Duke (seven) and North Carolina (seven) under Larrañaga, tied for the second-most of any team during his 11-year tenure, after going 4-31 versus those two programs before his arrival.
-Seven of those victories are by double digits and six are on the road, the former the most of any team during that stretch and the latter tied for the most.
+The Hurricanes have a combined 16 wins over Duke (8-9) and North Carolina (8-10) under Larrañaga, tied for the second-most of any team during his 11-year tenure, after going 4-31 versus those two programs before his arrival.
+Eight of those victories are by double digits and seven are on the road, the former the most of any team during that stretch and the latter tied for the most.
 Miami’s 27-point win over the Blue Devils on Jan.
 23, 2013, is the third-largest ever against the AP No. 1 team in the nation.
-It is one 24 victories over a top-25 foe under Larrañaga, including 10—two of which came in 2021-22—versus a top-10 opponent.
+It is one 31 victories over a top-25 foe under Larrañaga, including 13—five of which came in the past two seasons, 2021-22 and 2022-23—versus a top-10 opponent.

 Miami has seen unprecedented fan interest in the program under Larrañaga.
 In 2017-18, for the third straight season, the Hurricanes sold out their season-ticket allotment at the Watsco Center.
 The 2015-16 campaign marked the first time in UM history that any team sold out of season tickets.
-In 2021-22, Miami recorded two of the three highest single-game student attendance marks in program history
+Across the last two seasons, 2021-22 and 2022-23, Miami recorded four of the five highest single-game student attendance marks in program history.

-During the most recent 2021-22 campaign, Larrañaga steered Miami to one of its finest seasons in program history despite being picked No. 12 in the ACC preseason poll.
+The 2022-23 success followed another tremendous season the year before, as Larrañaga steered Miami to one of its finest seasons in program history in 2021-22 despite being picked No. 12 in the ACC preseason poll.
 The Hurricanes went 26-11 overall, good for their third-most wins ever, and 14-6 in ACC play to place fourth in the league.
 Miami earned a No. 10 seed in the NCAA Tournament and, once there, rattled off three victories to advance to the Elite Eight for the first time in program history.

 Miami earned two top-10 wins away from home (at second-ranked Duke and against No. 8/7 Auburn) and beat two NCAA semifinalists in Duke and North Carolina, the latter by 28 points, on the way to finishing the season ranked No. 16 nationally.
 Larrañaga, who led the Hurricanes to a 16-6 mark away from home and a 10-2 ledger in true road games, set the program wins record with his 221st victory at The U on March 2, 2022, at Boston College, just weeks after a Feb.
 9, 2022, triumph over Georgia Tech made him the first coach in NCAA history with 100 league wins at three DI schools and/or in three DI conferences.
 He guided Miami, which rallied to victory from a deficit of 13-plus points five times and from 18 down twice, to a +4.41 turnover margin that ranked eighth nationally and a 113.9 adjusted offensive efficiency that placed No. 19 in KenPom, the program’s second-best mark since the turn of the century.